pyricau/FunkyJFunctional/README.md

 # Maven funky artifacts

+There are several artifacts that you may want to use, depending on your needs.

+Here is a list:

+* funkyjfunctional-guava for Funky Guava
+* funkyjfunctional-wicket for Funky Wicket
+* funkyjfunctional-java for Funky Java
+* funkyjfunctional-swing for Funky Swing
+* funkyjfunctional-core FunkyJFunctional's core, if you want to create your own Funky implementation.

+The following configuration examples are for funkyjfunctional-guava.
+You should just switch the artifactId to use other implementations.

 ## Releases, for the serious funky guys

 You will need the following repository in your Maven project: